Synarcs/Data-Exfiltration-Security-Framework/README.md

 ## Future Plans
 * Started Integration with Kubernetes as sidecar and gaurd contaienrs for all pods, run eBPF over kernel SOCK layer (skb_filter, skb_ops).
+* Enhance security covering all attack vectors for DNS data exfiltration over TCP (as covered in UDP).
 * Integration with Kubernetes mutation webhooks for dynamic exfiltration guard security containers to be injected on pods matching required security labels.
 * Harden security integrating with KubeArmor and other ACL policies for hardened security in orcehstrated environments.
 * Support prometheus metrics endpoints integrated inside the sidecar.